-As illogical and unpatriotic as it may sound, passing through the UK to interview Italian musicians whilst being Italian myself has eventually become the norm for me, and after having been given the honour to speak with music legends Andrea Bocelli and Zucchero last year, I jumped on the opportunity to interview world-renowned pianist and composer Ludovico Einaudi who penned music for many successful films in many countries, from the United States to Japan.
+As illogical and unpatriotic as it may sound, passing through the UK to interview Italian musicians whilst being Italian myself has eventually become the norm for me, and after having been given the honour to speak with music legends Andrea Bocelli, Zucchero and Il Volo, I jumped on the opportunity to interview world-renowned pianist and composer Ludovico Einaudi who penned music for many successful films in many countries, from the United States to Japan.

 Einaudi’s cinematic music is found in more than 80 films and TV projects in total, and can currently be heard on the soundtracks of Oscar, Golden Globe and BAFTA-winning films The Father and Nomadland, starring Anthony Hopkins and Frances McDormand respectively.

-In this exclusive interview, Ludovico discussed his latest album Cinema released on Decca Records on 4th June 2021 and collecting some of the best film scores he put together through the years, including the soundtracks of Eric Toledano’s The Intouchables, Giacomo Campiotti’s Dr Zhivago and Shane Meadows’ This Is England – just to name a few.
+In this exclusive interview, Ludovico discussed his album Cinema released on Decca Records in 2021 and collecting some of the best film scores he put together through the years, including the soundtracks of Eric Toledano’s The Intouchables, Giacomo Campiotti’s Dr Zhivago and Shane Meadows’ This Is England – just to name a few.

 Ludovico, congratulations on making scores for two films that won the Academy Awards this year.